-The University endeavours to provide the best-possible equipment and facilities for all programmes and courses and provides a wide range of support services (for example library services, media services, computing facilities, student services, and trading services, eg catering, sports, residential).
+The University endeavours to provide the best-possible equipment and facilities for all courses and modules, and provides a wide range of support services (for example library services, media services, computing facilities, student services, and trading services, eg catering, sports, residential).

-The University endeavours to ensure that the facilities, services and equipment provided for the purpose of programmes and courses are of a proper standard.
+The University endeavours to ensure that the facilities, services and equipment provided for the purpose of courses and modules are of a proper standard.
 Such facilities, services and equipment may, however, be provided by third parties and not by the University (for example the health centre or foreign universities).
-Although the University will endeavour to ensure that proper facilities and equipment are provided for the programme or course, to be delivered to a reasonable standard, it can accept no responsibility for the nature of, and reserves the right to withdraw or change, facilities, equipment or services.
+Although the University will endeavour to ensure that proper facilities and equipment are provided for the course or module, to be delivered to a reasonable standard, it can accept no responsibility for the nature of, and reserves the right to withdraw or change, facilities, equipment or services.